chrisUsick/Programming-AA/src/body.md

 ![The basic skeleton from AAFactory\label{skeleton}](../assets/skeleton.png "skeleton")

 As mentioned, there is one function, with a several parameters and it returns a direction.
-All the possible directions are stored in an object called `Directions` and here are their names:
+All the possible directions are stored in an object called `Directions`.
+Here is the its definition:
 \begin{minted}[linenos,
                frame=lines]{javascript}
 var Directions = {